 Only 20 percent of India’s 465 million workers are covered under its existing health and safety legal framework.
 These figures demonstrate why improving machinery and worker safety is important in India.

 India sees quality as key for sustainable economic growth and its transformation to a global manufacturing hub.
 Adopting international standards and taking leadership positions in priority areas of international standardisation has become an important focus.

 The study "Automotive and Component Trade with India" gives an overview of the regulatory landscape in the automotive sector in India.
 For example: How are emissions standards developed in India?
 How does the homologation process work in India?
 Based on interviews with industry representatives, it informs about challenges regarding technical market access in India.
 The study provides recommendations on how to address these challenges.

 The rapid spread of networked products and devices – or Internet of Things (IoT) devices – puts cybersecurity at the centre of attention across sectors.
 In Smart Cities, Smart Homes, and Smart Manufacturing, or Industry 4.0, IoT devices need to be protected against intentional perpetrators as well as from unintended use.
-With IoT becoming more ubiquitous, much is at risk: the confidentiality of personal information, the integrity of data, along with the functioning of services and systems.

 © 2019 Private Sector Development.
 All Rights Reserved | Designed by